 Now, three years later, we are making a $25,000 re-investment in CEW to help them transition into stabilization and expansion of the program, which we have collectively been piloting and testing up until now.
 This follows our investments of $112,000 and more than 500 talent hours volunteered by our Partners.

-This new phase of stabilization and growth will include pursuing grant funding streams and creating a standardized evaluation for the program.
-The funding provided by SVP will go towards supporting the program through its current transition—recentralizing within a new host program.
+This new phase of stabilization and growth will include pursuing grant funding streams and creating a standardized program evaluation.
+The funding provided by SVP will support the program through its transition to a long-term host organization, the Oregon Community Health Worker Association.
 This new grant will support staff as they focus on stability, sustainability, and key program growth.
-This should ultimately lead to a groundedness, which will allow CEW to work on organizing and systematizing the training of Community Education Workers participating in the program, and an increase and improvement in the process of data collection.
-Ultimately, we collectively strive for the CEW model to be seen as a collaborative and culturally-responsive model for early childhood funding that is viable and worthwhile for other sources of funding.
+This should ultimately establish the foundation for CEW to organize and systematize the training of Community Education Workers participating in the program, and improve data collection.
+Ultimately, we collectively strive for the CEW model to be recognized as a collaborative and culturally-responsive model for early childhood funding that is viable and worthwhile for other sources of funding.

 The program has already made a mark on the communities it serves.
 CEW has provided isolated parents who have felt out of reach of the preschool system with an avenue to develop relationships with early childhood education institutions and schools.
 The program has helped parents develop support systems, particularly within immigrant and refugee populations, and has helped parents become more involved in advocating for their children in educational settings.

 - $ invested by SVP’s Partnership: $112,500

 - $ value of SVP volunteer talent hours: $53,300

 - $ leveraged from others by SVP: $1,760,399

 - Return on our cash investment: 17:1